Antipope Benedict X: Aftermath

 The most important consequence of these events was the adoption of new regulations for papal elections, laid out at a synod presided over by Pope Nicholas in the Lateran Palace at Easter 1059.
 It was attended by 113 bishops and other clergy.
 It limited the vote in a papal election to the cardinal Bishops, and the right of approval to the College of Cardinals.
 The imperial sanction, whether obtained before an election or after one, was eliminated.
 This was a major step in depriving the lower clergy, the nobility, and Roman citizenry from their role in the election of future popes.
 Additionally, the diocese which Benedict had held as Bishop of Velletri was given in administration to the Bishop of Ostia in the bull of Pope Alexander II "Si Extraneis", dated 11 June 1065.
 Ca. 1150, Pope Eugenius III permanently combined the two dioceses into one.

-Benedict X was considered a legitimate pope, not an anti-pope, down until the time of Pope Honorius III in the thirteenth century.
+Benedict X was never considered a legitimate pope, having been condemned as an antipope in the Synod of Sutri in 1059.
+However, several lists of popes down until the time of Pope Honorius III in the thirteenth century listed his name.
 The Liber Pontificalis assigns him a reign of eight months and twenty days, which would be 5 April to 24 December 1058.
 Nicholas II was consecrated on 24 January 1059.